lgardaire/Justified-text-algorithm/README.md

 ## Problem

-Justification of a text by limiting the spaces at the end of each line Penalty is the sum of the squares of spaces at the end of each line.
+Justification of a text by equalizing the spaces at the end of each line Penalty is the sum of the squares of spaces at the end of each line.